 Designing a custom home in Northern Virginia is, by nature, a nuanced and even repetitive process.
 Your drawings will go through numerous iterations along the way as you nail down details, price products and materials, and choose various fixtures, features and finishes.
 Your team may provide you with deadlines for making design selections to keep your project on track.
 It’s also important to find out what the process is for making changes after construction has started and how that might negatively impact the cost, timeline or other factors.

-Designing and building a custom home can be a complicated and time-intensive project, but that doesn’t mean it has to be stressful or frustrating.
+Designing and building a custom home can be a complicated and time-intensive project and could easily be prone to mistakes if you are not careful, but that doesn’t mean it has to be stressful or frustrating.
 It all comes down to fostering clear communication between you and the professionals involved in the custom home build.
 That is one of the benefits of working with a team that can oversee your project from start to finish, such as Denny + Gardner.
 We strive to develop a strong working relationship with each individual customer so we can craft a new home for you in Northern Virginia or the D.C. area that meets your specific needs and sets you up for the future you desire.